 It is a high-compatibility single fan version of the dual tower model NH-D15 and features an asymmetrical layout in order to avoid blocking the top PCIe slot.

 It is however not as aesthetic as other CPU coolers we have reviewed.
-Considering it’s older model the Noctua NH-D15, it showed better results in terms of noise.
+Considering its older model the Noctua NH-D15, showed better results in terms of noise.

-However the one fan Noctua NH-D15S does not fall short in terms of performance coming only a few degrees behind.
-At 1.35 volts, the processor went up to 78-80 degrees but that was tested on a i7-4790K.
+However, the one fan Noctua NH-D15S does not fall short in terms of performance coming only a few degrees behind.
+At 1.35 volts, the processor went up to 78-80 degrees but that was tested on an i7-4790K.

-It was around 33-36 dBA on full stress mode which is similar to the NZXT Kraken X62 but price is significantly lower.
-The quality of fans of Noctua do not come short by any means.
+It was around 33-36 dBA on full stress mode which is similar to the NZXT Kraken X62 but the price is significantly lower.
+The quality of fans of Noctua does not come short by any means.

 For more detail of this product check out this review Click Here